Skip to content

 Explaining your Gap with Excuses

-The problem is that most career advice and interview help assumes recruiters are intellectuals, who are analyzing each candidate, weighing pros/cons, and carefully considering how that candidate fits into the organization.
+The problem is that most career advice and interview help assumes recruiters are intellectuals and reasonable individuals, analyzing each candidate, weighing pros/cons, and carefully considering how that candidate fits into the organization.
 Now ask yourself this – of all the recruiters you’ve met, how many strike you as intellectuals and professional “culture fit” analyzers?
 And how often are you being screened out without even being offered the chance to explain?

 If you decide to use an excuse (which we don’t recommend) – you want to spend as little time talking about it as possible.
 The more time you spend on it, the more of a red flag in a recruiter’s mind.
 Just give a one or two sentence explanation about your gap, and then move on to something relevant to the job.